Outburn-IL/fume-community/docs/getting-started.md

 # Getting Started

 # Sandbox
-Before you install FUME, you can play with the mapping language in our inteactive public sandbox: [https://try.fume.health](https://try.fume.health).
+Before you install FUME, you can play with the mapping language in our interactive public sandbox: [https://try.fume.health](https://try.fume.health).

 ## Initial Setup